suseel123/html_practice/README.md

-This is a Html file having all HTML tags
+This is a Html file  which is having all HTML tags